Krishjot8/Amazon-eCommerce/README.md

 Hello Guys, I this is an eCommerce Application resembling the real Amazon website.
 I used Angular for the Front End, .NET Core for the Backend and SQL Server for the database for this project.
 As of now, this is not a fully working project and exactly not all the features are included right now, but this eCommerce application will look as close to the real appliation as time goes on.

 To access the Backend for this project navigate to the master section to find the code.
-For the Frontend, go to the other branch.
+For the Frontend, go to the main branch.

+In the backend, open the project and run the solution or project file.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.